carleton-spacehogs/bioinformatics-carleton/pages/protocols/week3-fall2022-assembly.md

 #### 20. Run Prokka
 Now run Prokka on your toy assembly, which is located in the toy_assembly folder:
 ```
-prokka ../toy_assembly/scaffold.fa --outdir prokka_toy
+prokka ../toy_assembly/scaffold.fa --outdir prokka_toy --prefix toy
 ```
-This means you're invoking prokka on your toy dataset assembly, and you're putting it in a new directory called `prokka_toy.`
+This means you're invoking prokka on your toy dataset assembly, and you're putting it in a new directory called `prokka_toy.` The prefix sets it up so that all of the files will start with `toy'.

 #### 21. View output in FASTA format
 You should see a directory called `prokka_toy`.
-Use `cd` to go into that folder, then use the program `less` to look at `PROKKA_01252021.faa` (or something like that-- adjust according the date).
+Use `cd` to go into that folder, then use the program `less` to look at `toy.faa` (or something like that-- adjust according the date).
 You should see a fasta file with amino acid sequences.
 Each amino acid sequence is an open reading frame (ORF), or a putative gene that has been identified from your assembly.

 The cool thing is that Prokka has also annotated your genes with their putative function.
 You can see that in each sequence title, which provides the name of the sequence assigned by Prokka (e.g. KGLPOPID_00002) and the putative function (e.g. Proine/betaine transporter).
 A lot of them will say `hypothetical protein`, which simply means that Prokka couldn't find a good match for that protein in public databases.